-Please try to arrive on time for your visit so you will have sufficient time to sign in, place coats and bags in the cloakroom and use the toilet facilities if necessary.
+Please arrive 15 minutes prior to your tour so you will have sufficient time to place coats and bags in the cloakroom and use the toilet facilities if necessary.

-School parties who book a guided visit or workshop at the Scottish National Gallery can book a lunchroom.
-The Education Department Administrator must be notified of this at the time your visit is booked.
+School parties who book a guided visit or workshop at the Scottish National Gallery or Scottish National Portrait Gallery can book the lunchroom.
+The Education Bookings Coordinator must be notified of this at the time your visit is booked.
 Teachers are responsible for supervising their own pupils, who should never be left unattended.

-Due to space restrictions, we are currently unable to provide areas for lunches and snacks in the other Galleries.
-Small groups can enjoy the cafés but the accommodation is unsuitable for large groups.
+Due to space restrictions, we are currently unable to provide areas for lunches and snacks at the Scotish National Gallery of Modern Art.